Zheng-Li-1998/Zheng-Li-1998/_pages/about.md

 title: "Zheng Li"
 author_profile: true

----
-I got the PhD degree in Applied Mathematics from the Jilin University jointly guided by Prof. Changchun Liu (JLU) and Prof. Ugo Pietro Gianazza (University of Pavia).
+---I obtained my PhD degree in Applied Mathematics from Jilin University, under the supervision of Prof. Ugo Pietro Gianazza (Università di Pavia) and Prof. Changchun Liu (Jilin University, administrative advisor).

 My research interests include the regularity properties of weak solutions to elliptic and parabolic equations as well as the elements in De Giorgi Classes.